Special measures

 It can be very frightening giving evidence in court, and even more so if you are a vulnerable or intimidated victim or witness.

-The court might decide to give you extra support and protection in different ways.
-These are known as ‘special measures’ and they include:
+The court might decide to give you extra support and protection in different ways to help you communicate and make you feel more comfortable when you give your evidence.
+These are known as ‘special measures’ and can include:

 - putting screens or curtains around you in the courtroom so you can’t see the defendant